S2AFormer: Strip Self-Attention for Efficient Vision Transformer: Introduction

-The key contributions of this paper are summarized as: \begin{enumerate} \item We propose a novel token-mixer mechanism, Strip Self-Attention, performing token interaction in a lightweight manner through both spatial and channel-wise compression, significantly reducing computational cost. \item We introduce Hybrid Perception Blocks (HPBs), a simple yet effective design that enhances the global self-attention with local perceptual capabilities.
-By incorporating the LIM module, HPBs improve the model’s ability to capture fine-grained visual details, producing more comprehensive and expressive feature representations. \item We pretrain our backbone on ImageNet-1K~\cite{deng2009imagenet} and evaluate its generalization capability on multiple downstream tasks, including object detection, instance segmentation, and semantic segmentation, all of which demonstrate strong performance, providing a solid pretrained model for future research. \end{enumerate}
+The key contributions of this paper are summarized as: \begin{enumerate} \item We propose a novel token-mixer mechanism, termed SSA, which enables token interaction in a lightweight manner through both spatial and channel-wise compression, effectively reducing computational cost and achieving faster inference. \item We introduce HPB, a simple yet effective design that enhances the global self-attention with local perceptual capabilities.
+By incorporating the LIM module, HPB improves the model’s ability to capture fine-grained visual details, producing more comprehensive and expressive feature representations. \item We pretrain our backbone on ImageNet-1K~\cite{deng2009imagenet} and evaluate its generalization capability on multiple downstream tasks, including object detection, instance segmentation, and semantic segmentation, all of which demonstrate strong performance, providing a solid pretrained model for future research. \end{enumerate}